MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection.md

 <!--- add screenshot with Read, Write, and List.
 I did not have perms to do it--->

-Copy the URL and enter it when you [configure automatic log collection](azure-stack-configure-automatic-log-collection.md).
+Copy the URL and enter it when you [configure automatic log collection](azure-stack-configure-automatic-diagnostic-log-collection.md).
 For more information about SAS URLs, see [Using shared access signatures (SAS)](https://docs.microsoft.com/azure/storage/common/storage-dotnet-shared-access-signature-part-1).

 ## Steps to configure automatic log collection

-You'll need to provide the SAS URL for a blob container where the logs can be uploaded.
-You can use any blob container in Azure.
-If you need to create a new SAS URL, see [Create a blob container SAS URL](azure-stack-create-blob-container-shared-access-signature-url.md).

 Follow these steps to add the SAS URL to the log collection UI: